-OP Business Division Procedure - Risk Management
+Risk Management - OP Business Division Procedure

-Read in conjunction with Te Pūkenga Risk Management Framework
+Click on the link to access and read in conjunction with Te Pūkenga Risk Management Framework

 Otago Polytechnic Limited (Ltd)’s vision for risk management is to have a culture in which risk is managed in an integrated manner that will enable the Polytechnic to:

 - be recognised as having best practice management to achieve its strategic directions.